Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove Permissions from SharePoint Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete specific permissions from a user on a SharePoint list item with the help of Microsoft Flow.
+Delete permissions from a user on a SharePoint list item with the help of Microsoft Flow.

 .. rubric:: Input Parameters